 If you’re looking for a healthier cut of beef you can try substituting the filet for rib eye.

-Steps To Make These Bacon Wrapped Filet Mignons
+How To Make Bacon Wrapped Filet Mignons

 - For the blue cheese crunch butter; in a small bowl, stir together all of the ingredients; butter, cheese, breadcrumbs and seasoning.